 - 4.1.1 Qualifications: A doctorate or terminal degree is required, however, appointment without these qualifications may be made in exceptional circumstances.
 Faculty who have this rank shall not have yet attained tenure status. - 4.1.2 Length of Probationary Period.
 The normal full probationary period is six (6) years.
 The initial appointment is a two (2)-year probationary appointment; subsequent probationary appointments shall be for two (2)-year terms.
 Probationary appointments may exceed six (6) years, only as provided in paragraphs (a) below.
 Probationary appointments may be less than six (6) years only as provided in Subsection (b)(ii) below. - (a) Extensions of Probationary Period.
 No later than the conclusion of the fifth year evaluation, a faculty member may make a request to the department chair for a one (1) year extension of the probationary period due to extenuating circumstances outside the candidate's control which have significantly affected the candidate.
 Such circumstances may include but are not limited to health problems of the candidate or the candidate's family; the birth or adoption of a child; or additional assignments that may have interfered with the execution of the FAP.
 The department chair's recommendation will be forwarded to the dean, who will grant or deny the request.
-A candidate may request reconsideration of a denied request through the Faculty Review Board process described in Section 5.5.2.

-(b) Early Consideration for Tenure.
+A candidate may request reconsideration of a denied request through the Faculty Review Board process described in Section 5.5.2. - (b) Early Consideration for Tenure. - (i) Application: Early tenure is a rare occurrence that rewards faculty accomplishments that far exceed the minimum requirements of the faculty member's FAP in each one of the three areas of research/scholarly achievements, teaching, and service.
+Faculty will have only one (1) opportunity to be nominated for early tenure.

-(i) Faculty with less than a full six (6) years of probationary service who demonstrate exceptional achievements may be considered for tenure and promotion after the fourth year if nominated by their department personnel committee, their chair, and dean.
-Completing the requirements of the FAP prior to the sixth year of probationary service does not qualify as an exceptional achievement.
-A faculty member whose nomination has been endorsed by all of the above reviewers must submit his/her portfolio according to the deadlines established in the academic calendar to be considered for early tenure.
-Refusal to consider early promotion and tenure may not be appealed through the grievance procedure or other review procedures established in this Agreement.
+Faculty with less than a full six (6) years of probationary service who demonstrate exceptional achievements may be considered for tenure and promotion after the fifth year if nominated by their department personnel committee, and their chair, and then subsequently approved by their dean.
+Meeting or exceeding the requirements of the FAP prior to the sixth year of probationary service does not qualify an individual for nomination or qualify as an exceptional achievement.